 The distance between the earth ground stakes should be at least three times greater than the stake depth

-The Fluke 1625 generates a known current through the two outer ground stakes and the drop in voltage potential is measured between the two inner ground stakes
+The Fluke 1625 generates a known current through the two outer ground stakes and the drop in voltage potential is measured between these and the two inner ground stakes

 Using Ohm’s Law (V=IR), the Fluke tester automatically calculates the soil resistance